 I wrote an article about Citizen Hacks that was featured on the University of Waterloo Daily Bulletin and the Software Engineering program website.
 The UW Engineering and Computer Science departments also published news reports on the results of the event.
+I also spoke about Citizen Hacks at IAPP Canada Privacy Symposium Online 2021 as a panelist on "Jamming It Up!
+Innovative Solutions to the Online Consent Challenge".

 To learn more about the event, visit citizenhacks.com.